 for KNIVES, BLADES, RAZORS, SCALPELS, MACHINE KNIVES and many other CUTTING EDGES

 The sharpness testing of plain edges such as kitchen knives, professional knives, folding and sporting knives, razors, scalpel blades, utility blades, machine knives, industrial blades and even hand tools such as chisels can now be achieved with a small bench top instrument that uses a simpler system than that specified in ISO 8442.5.
-CATRA has developed this special machine which uses cutting force measurement as a determination of edge sharpness.
+CATRA developed this machine to use cutting force measurement as a determination of edge sharpness.
 The test media is a specially calibrated silicon rubber produced exclusively for CATRA.

 Accurate sharpness measurement of a blade edge is an essential part of knife quality control; this instrument gives you that knowledge

-CATRA has a 53 year history of sharpness measurement in all fields of sharp edge cutting technology and has been designing, building and using sharpness testing machines coupled with a very detailed working knowledge of sharpening techniques.
-The developments over recent years in technological improvements to blades and their coatings has created a demand for ever more accurate, realistic and precise methods of sharpness measurement.
-The ISO 8442.5 system developed by CATRA in the form of the AUTOMATIC EDGE TESTER however is often not ideal for certain blades particularly if a shear cut is required.
+The ISO 8442.5 system for determining cutting performance and durability is not ideally suited to small blades and where a shear cut is required.
 The size of equipment and complexity of the ISO system makes simple sharpness only measurements time consuming and destructive.
-As result CATRA's latest development follows on from the RAZOR EDGE DURABILITY and SHARPNESS (REDS) tester but without the blade wear system but with the ability to test larger blades.
+As result CATRA’s latest development follows on from the RAZOR EDGE DURABILITY and SHARPNESS (REDS) tester but without the blade wear system but with the ability to test larger blades.

 As the blade contacts the rubber the force increases to a maximum at which cutting starts to take place after which this cutting force falls to lower level.
 It is this maximum force that is used as the sharpness related figure.
 Although the above curve is not visually produced by the standard instrument the maximum cutting force is numerically recorded, however it is visible with the computer interface option.